-Waymo 2018 Safety Report ^{®9} Uber 2018 Safety Report 90 GM Cruise 2018 Safety Report 91 Apple 2019 Safety Report 92 Zoox 2018 Safety Report 93 Safety system Waymo employs a multipronged system called "Safety by Design", comprising the following categories: - Behavioural safety - Functional safety - Operational safety - Non-collision safety Uber uses a system engineering approach to ODD selection and characterization along with object and event detection and response (OEDR) Uber's safety system is based on the following "safety principles": - Proficient - Fail-safe - Continuously improving - Resilient - Trustworthy Cruise highlights its use of a variety of system safety engineering tools grouped into the following categories: Deductive analysis: studies all safety decisions via fault tree analysis Inductive analysis: includes design and process analysis (a stepby-step approach to identifying all possible design hazards) Exploratory analysis: includes a hazard and operation study, identifies potential risks by analysing the systems The three core analysis groups, combined with a requirements traceability analysis, seek to ensure that the vehicle can bring itself to a safe stop even in the unlikely event of primary and secondary systems failures.
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report 95 2018 Safety Report96 2018 Safety Report97 2019 Safety Report98 2018 Safety Report99 Safety system Waymo employs a multipronged system entitled "Safety by Design", which is broken down into the following categories: - Behavioural safety - Functional safety - Operational safety - Non-collision safety Uber utilizes a system engineering approach to ODD selection and characterization along with object and event detection and response (OEDR).
+Uber's safety system is based on the following "safety principles": - Proficient - Fail-safe - Continuously improving - Resilient - Trustworthy Cruise highlights its use of a variety of system safety engineering tools grouped into the following categories: - Deductive analysis: studies all safety decisions via fault tree analysis - Inductive analysis: includes design and process analysis (a step-bystep approach to identifying all possible design hazards) - Exploratory analysis: includes a hazard and operation study, identifies potential risks by analysing the systems - The three core analysis groups, combined with a requirements traceability analysis, seek to ensure that the vehicle can bring itself to a safe stop even in the unlikely event of primary and secondary systems failures.
 GM highlights its decision to test in an urban environment (San Francisco) in addition to suburban areas, which allows its cars to encounter more scenarios that can then be incorporated into the model.
 Apple states that its ADS design and integration are analysed using an "industry safety analysis method and best practices".
-The hazard analysis is based on the planned use case of typical street driving and the assumption that a human driver will be present Zoox defines its safety innovation strategy as "Prevent and Protect".
-Its report does not include itemized principles like those of the other companies
+The hazard analysis is based on the planned use case of typical street driving and the assumption that a human driver will be present.
+Zoox defines its safety innovation strategy as "Prevent and Protect."
+Its report does not include itemized principles like those of the other companies.